 In 2016, turmeric lattes or ‘golden milk’ were popping up on the menus of some of the world’s trendiest cafes and coffee shops.
-All the coolest people in London were drinking them, and paying a premium price too.
-Packed full of health benefits, from turmeric, ginger and the plant-based milk that accompanied it, it was an all-round winner.
-Its bright yellow colour was just an added bonus for Instagram lovers because, well, no filter is needed.
+All the coolest people in London were drinking them and paying a premium price too.
+Packed full of health benefits, from turmeric, ginger and the plant-based milk that accompanied it, it was an all-around winner.

 Its bright yellow colour was just an added bonus for Instagram lovers because, well, no filter is needed.

-Just as my friend pointed out to me that morning, however, many people in regions across India have been drinking turmeric lattes, or haldi doodh, way before they were cool.
-Up and down the vast country of India, turmeric is a staple, everyday spice.
+Just as my friend pointed out to me that morning, however, many people in regions across India have been drinking turmeric lattes, or haldi doodh, since time immemorial.
+Up and down the vast country of India, turmeric is a staple spice.
 It’s used without a thought, a teaspoon tossed into every dish.
 If a child has cough or fever, a traditional remedy would be turmeric powder mixed with cow milk and a dash of black pepper, as well as an optional addition of ghee.

 Superfood is a term coined by food manufacturers for nutrient-rich foods that are considered to be especially beneficial for health and well-being.
-The term has been slammed by many health professionals, however, as a marketing ploy and because it has no official validation — the term ‘superfood’ is at best meaningless and at worst harmful.
-In 2007 EU legislation even banned the use of the term unless manufactures can prove its benefits.
+The term has been slammed by many health professionals as a marketing ploy.
+As it has no official validation — the term ‘superfood’ is at best meaningless – and at worst harmful.
+In 2007 EU legislation even banned the use of the term unless manufacturers can prove its benefits.